 How to make mathura peda with step by step pictures

-- Take 1.5-liter full cream milk in a wide pan on a high flame in the gas oven.
+- Take the milk in a wide pan on a high flame in the gas oven.
 Let it boil.

-- Stir it continuously and especially from the bottom.
-Milk generally sticks to the bottom of the pan if not stirred properly.
-And it easily gets the burning smells so do it carefully.
+- Milk generally sticks to the bottom of the pan if not stirred properly, and milk easily gets a burning smell, so do it carefully.

 - When the milk gets reduced to its half then remove the pan from the heat, and keep it aside.